rrnyquist/ebenezer/_Scripture/ESV/16_Nehemiah.md

 Malchijah the son of Rechab, ruler of the district of Beth-haccherem, repaired the Dung Gate.
 He rebuilt it and set its doors, its bolts, and its bars. ^0314

 And Shallum the son of Col-hozeh, ruler of the district of Mizpah, repaired the Fountain Gate.
 He rebuilt it and covered it and set its doors, its bolts, and its bars.
-And he built the wall of the Pool of Shelah of the king’s garden, as far as the stairs that go down from the city of David. ^0315
+And he built the wall of the Pool of Shelah of the king's garden, as far as the stairs that go down from the City of David. ^0315

 After him Nehemiah the son of Azbuk, ruler of half the district of Beth-zur, repaired to a point opposite the tombs of David, as far as the artificial pool, and as far as the house of the mighty men. ^0316

-After him the Levites repaired : Rehum the son of Bani.
+After him the Levites repaired: Rehum the son of Bani.
 Next to him Hashabiah, ruler of half the district of Keilah, repaired for his district. ^0317

-After him their brothers repaired : Bavvai the son of Henadad, ruler of half the district of Keilah. ^0318
+After him their brothers repaired: Bavvai the son of Henadad, ruler of half the district of Keilah. ^0318

 Next to him Ezer the son of Jeshua, ruler of Mizpah, repaired another section opposite the ascent to the armory at the buttress. ^0319